-If the WattNode Modbus meter receives a valid packet, but with an invalid request (see below), then the meter will respond with a Modbus exception mesGreen Off 0.2s sage and store an error in the ErrorStatus registers.
+If the WattNode Modbus meter receives a valid packet, but with an invalid request (see below), then the meter will respond with a Modbus exception message and store an error in the ErrorStatus registers.
 Because the packet was valid, Com LED will flash green for 200 milliseconds.